system-zero/system-zero/data/docs/i.md

 # Other bindings from this distribution, might be added in the future.
 ```
+Note that because tinyscript is intented to run on memory constrained environments,
+does not have neither a single dependency.
+This version  uses  dynamic allocation,
+thus made  it much  easier to extend.
+Except its usefulness in internal applications,
+already as it is now, it is being used mainly to prototype syntax and semantics, and
+to be familiar with consepts by experimenting.

-Note, that it should be very slow interpreter, but the core code is about 1000 lines,
+Also note, that it should be a very slow interpreter, but the core is about 1000 lines
-and binds perfectly in C. Values are passed as pointers (casted to intptr_t).
+of code, and it binds quite well in C. As such there no expectations and illusions.